kollyornot/git-cheatlist/README.md

 hash - kind of ID for every commit. contains letters and digits. one repository can identify one hash on different devices

+log - contains info about commit - hash, date, name and email, and small comment about commit. to call short variation of log(contains as much digits of hash, as it takes for pc to recognize hash), use `git log --oneline`

 HEAD - a hidden file inside .git folder, which stores referral to last commit. u can use HEAD in ur commands, instead of writing hash of last commit